 Timing isn’t really part of visual design, but it is important in how you design your presentations and displays.
 For example you don’t want a breakfast menu displaying at dinner, and you definitely don't want the same content displaying all day every day because people will stop engaging with it.
 If your signage is showing the same information every day try and find different ways to display the information, you can try using different images, videos, text, but don’t leave the same thing up for too long or risk losing engagement.

 Interactivity doesn’t necessarily mean that the user needs to be able to push a button on the screen, but your presentation should engage people that could include having calls to action like “Learn more here” with a scannable QR code, or “follow us on twitter: @RiseVision”.
-The Rise Vision platform does support interactivity you can learn more about multi page presentations here these are great for kiosks, hotel lobbies, restaurants, car dealerships, etc…
+The Rise Vision platform does support interactivity.
+Contact us to learn more about multi page presentations, great for kiosks, hotel lobbies, restaurants, car dealerships, etc…

 “Content is king.” - Bill Gates.